AntonovAlexander/catalogue_perf_mechs/README.md

 * **variation** – handling variability of workload elements.
 Contains three subcategories:
 	* **resorting** – re-grouping workload elements in generic or dedicated categories based on various properties (spatial, parametric, functional) that affect their execution;
-	* **reconfiguration** – introduction of changeability of system parameters and internal mechanisms, allocation of common “hard” substrate for diverse “soft” workload elements;
+	* **reconfiguration** – introduction of changeability of system parameters and internal mechanisms, allocation of generic “hard” substrate for diverse “soft” workload elements;
-	* **virtualization** – allocation of new management overlays that selectively abstract chosen mechanisms for their interoperable application in various scenarios.
+	* **virtualization** – allocation of new management overlays that abstract selected mechanisms for their interoperable application in various scenarios.

 Examples of performance optimization mechanisms grouped in SCPS categories: